 Intervention for ELs Two Years or Less Home Language Arts (HLA): HLA is the appropriate intervention for ESOL Levels 1 and 2 of two years or less.
-Interventions in the Home Language for ESOL 1 students more than two years in the ESOL program, may continue as needed.
 ELs who are not making progress in their home language, and are having difficulties in either ESOL or HLA, and do not seem to respond to a change in strategy or program model, should be assessed in Spanish, Haitian-Creole or in their native language, if possible.
 An EL committee must be convened to determine alternative strategies or referral to Response to Intervention (RTI).
-Please refer to the Framework for Intervention for English Learners (ELs).
+Please refer to the Intervention Placement Chart for English Learners (ELs) in Grades K-5.